romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is the difference between disabling and deleting a workflow in GitHub Actions?
+Q: What is the difference between disabling and deleting a workflow in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Disabling a workflow stops it from being triggered but retains the workflow file in the repository, while deleting a workflow removes the file entirely**